 4. Share, Prioritize, and Discuss Ideas

 After facilitating the ideation sprint, it’s time to let the team voice their ideas.
 During this time, the facilitator should be operating the drawing board.
 This could be a whiteboard for in-office meetings.
 For those managing remote teams, mimic the start stop continue feedback template in Google sheets or Trello board and share your screen.
-Begin with the Start column, asking the group to share the various actions they came up with for this section.
+Begin with the Start column, asking the group to share the various actions and activities they came up with for this section.
 Next, move on to Stop.
 Then, finally, gather all the ideas for Continue.

 As each individual shares their thoughts, look for duplicate ideas, and group them together when possible.
 If five people mention the same action, it’s likely to become a high priority on the list.
 Make note of commonalities by putting an asterisk beside the ideas that seem to resonate the most with the group.

 By this stage, everyone’s thoughts should be on the table.
 It’s now time to start the process of prioritizing which specific actions will move forward in the process.
 When dot voting during the start stop continue process, each person gets three votes.
 They can use their vote on one entire column, or disperse their vote across the board.
 This is done by marketing a dot or “X” next to the three separate actions they feel the company should focus upon.

 The final part of the process is discussing the results of the dot votes.
 First, go through each column and see which actions received the most votes.
 Next, organize the start, stop, and continue buckets in a way that puts the actions in order from most to least votes.
 If two ideas tie, list them one after the other and let the group decide which one is more important.
 In this way you create an action plan you can follow.